EUCAIM/demo_ml_data/README.md

 It is read as:

-The dependent variables is *blood pressure*, and it is explained by the independent variable *PM25*.
+The dependent variable is *blood pressure*, and it is explained by the independent variable *PM25*.
 The model is also corrected by the phenotipical co-variates *age*, *sex*, and *corrected BMI*.

 ### Ground truth